At StrategyWorks we craft strategy in teams – from ideas to delivery

 Rally your team around a clear strategy and plan

-Engage your people in delivering to reap your desired profit
+Engage your people in delivery

-It’s obvious – but it’s not that simple
+This is obvious – but it’s not that simple

 - “I talk but no-one listens.
 All the usual people are too busy pushing their pet ideas.”

 - “We all avoid conflict.
-Raising difficult issues is seriously career limiting around here.”
+Raising difficult issues is seriously career-limiting around here.”

-The best tools require some learning but few teams have the patience with the confusion involved in grappling with new ideas.
+The best tools require learning but few teams have the patience with the confusion involved in grappling with new ideas.